peterjc/thapbi-pict/docs/worked_example/prepare.rst

 For the woody host data, each plate had a negative control sample which should contain no ITS1 sequences.
-We can specify the negative controls with ``-n`` or ``--negctrls`` by entering the four FASTQ filenames in full, but since they have a common prefix we can use a simple wild card:
+We can specify the negative controls with ``-n`` or ``--negctrls`` by entering the four FASTQ filenames in full, but since they have a common prefix we can use a simple wildcard:

 .. code:: console